jg-you/jg-you.github.io/about.md

 ## About

-I am a Ph.D candidate working under the guidance of [Prof. Louis J. Dubé](http://www.dynamica.phy.ulaval.ca) and [Prof. Patrick Desrosiers](https://scholar.google.ca/citations?user=YAqE0O0AAAAJ&hl=en) at Université Laval, Québec, (QC), Canada.
+I am a Postdoctoral Fellow at the [Center for the Study of Complex Systems](http://lsa.umich.edu/cscs/) of the University of Michigan, supported by the [James S. McDonnell Foundation Fellowship](https://www.jsmf.org/apply/fellowship/).
-We study the classical theory of complex systems as well as complex networks.
+I focus on [statistical inference](https://en.m.wikipedia.org/wiki/Statistical_inference) for complex systems and complex networks.
-I focus on [inference](https://en.m.wikipedia.org/wiki/Statistical_inference) and [generative models](https://en.m.wikipedia.org/wiki/Generative_model) for complex systems.
+I obtained my PhD in Physics from  Université Laval, where I was advised by [Prof. Louis J. Dubé](http://www.dynamica.phy.ulaval.ca) and [Prof. Patrick Desrosiers](https://scholar.google.ca/citations?user=YAqE0O0AAAAJ&hl=en).

 <div class="end-of-post"></div>